-A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
-United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
-Themes that may be addressed in United States History I include: American settlement and diversity, American culture, religion, civil and human rights, technological change, economic change, immigration and migration, and creation of the federal government.
+A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction era to the present.
+United States History II examines industrialization, immigration, world wars, the Great Depression, Cold War and post-Cold War eras.
+Themes that may be addressed in United States History II include: American culture, religion, civil and human rights, technological change, economic change,immigration and migration, urbanization and suburbanization, the expansion of the federal government, and the study of U.S. foreign policy.